Gábor Bojár: Additional memberships

-Bojár serves on the board of Masterplast Group.
+Bojár served on the board of Gedeon Richter and Masterplast Group.

 Awards and recognitions

 Bojár has received different national and international awards and prizes.

 He was named Entrepreneur of the Year by Ernst & Young in 2007 and in 2014, he received the Iván Völgyes Award of AmCham Hungary.

-Bojár was awarded the Order of Merit of the Republic of Hungary.
+Bojár was awarded in 1998 the Széchenyi Prize and in 2002 the Order of Merit of the Republic of Hungary.